Farewe/invacost/Readme.md

 There are several models included in the function.
 All models are calibrated with cost data as the response variable and time as predictive variable.
-Note that the economic data have statistical issues typical to *econometric* data: heteroskedasticity, temporal autocorrelation and outliers.
+Note that the monetary data have statistical issues typical to *econometric* data: heteroskedasticity, temporal autocorrelation and outliers.
 Therefore, our choice of modelling methods was driven by methods relatively robust to such issues.